AperpieGG/noise_models_w1m/README.md

 - Builds or loads `master_dark.fits`.
 - Builds or loads `master_flat.fits`.
 - Applies bias, dark, and flat corrections through `reduce_image`.
+- Reads calibration-frame binning from `CAM-BIN`, `HBIN_SZ`/`VBIN_SZ`, `XBINNING`/`YBINNING`, or `CCDXBIN`/`CCDYBIN` when available.
+- Rebins higher-resolution calibration masters to the science-image shape when the dimensions are related by exact integer factors.
+If binning headers are missing, it infers the factors from the array shapes.
+Incomplete high-edge rows or columns that cannot form a final bin are trimmed when the science-image header provides the expected binning factor.

+The camera JSON setting `calibration_rebin_mode` controls whether bias and dark masters use a block `"mean"` or block `"sum"` when rebinned.
+It defaults to `"mean"`.
+Flat masters always use a block mean because they are normalized response maps.
+A conversion such as 1x1 calibration data to 3x3 science data is supported; incompatible conversions such as 2x2 to 3x3 fail with an explicit error.
+The QHY600 config uses `"sum"` because its binned science-frame pedestal scales with the number of native pixels combined into each output pixel.

 ### `process_cmos_W1m.py`